 To make gravy from the drippings: melt 2 tablespoons butter (or fat from the drippings) over medium-high heat.
 Add 2 tablespoons flour.
 Whisk together to form a roux, cook for at least one minute.
 Pour in the drippings (about 1 cup) and continue to whisk and cook until thickened, about 3-5 minutes.
 Supplement with chicken stock if you need more drippings for a double or triple batch.
 (Here's more on how to make gravy from turkey drippings).

 The turmeric in this recipe gives the turkey a golden color and helps add flavor.
+If you use the drippings to make gravy, the gravy will definitely be a yellow color- delicious but not a traditional gravy color.
 If you don't like the yellow color, simply omit it.

 Be sure to use a fully THAWED turkey breast.
 Often, turkey breasts come frozen.
 You will need to plan ahead to defrost it- keep it in the fridge for about 24 hours per 5 lbs. of meat to defrost before slow cooking.
 It's not safe to cook frozen meat in a slow cooker, as the inside will not fully cook quickly enough.